LivingLegacyMedia/vowbound/chapter_13.md

 "Spoken like someone avoiding the real question," Therin said bluntly.
 "Can you free more Hollow or not?"

 "Yes," Cassian said, choosing his words carefully.
-"But not through grand gestures.
-Not through infiltrating camps and freeing hundreds at once.
-That door is closed.
+"But we'll need patience.
+Infiltrating camps and freeing hundreds at once—that door is closed.
 What remains is slower work—surgical strikes against Draven's agents, preventing new conversions, freeing individuals when opportunities arise.
-It's not as dramatic.
-But it's sustainable.
-And it's how we actually win this war."
+Less dramatic, perhaps, but sustainable.
+And that's how we actually win this war."

 The General's face darkened, but he couldn't argue with the logic.